sleipner01/TimeMaster/readme.md

 ### Testing

 The test can be run with `mvn test` from the `time-master`-directory.
 This will generate a report with test coverage.
-The report is stored as an index.html file at [`time-master/coverage/target/site/jacoco-aggregate/index.html`](time-master/coverage/target/site/jacoco-aggregate/), and can be opened in the browser.
+The report is stored as an index.html file at `time-master/coverage/target/site/jacoco-aggregate/index.html`, and can be opened in the browser.

-NOTE: The server must run for this to work.
+It is possible to run the tests both with and without the server running.
 Follow instructions 3 and 4 in [developer installation](./readme.md#developer-installation) to start the server.

 ### Code Quality

 After running the application and test, a report over the code quality can be made with `mvn site`.
-It can be found at [`time-master/coverage/target/site/checkstyle-aggregate.html`](time-master/coverage/target/site/checkstyle-aggregate.html).
+It can be found at `time-master/coverage/target/site/checkstyle-aggregate.html`.
 A report over detected bugs is made as well.
-It can be found at each of the modules in `time-master/{module}/target/site/spotbugs.html`.
+It can be found in each of the modules at `time-master/{module}/target/site/spotbugs.html`.

 ### Javadocs

 HTML pages with documentation for every public or protected class/method can be generated with `mvn site`.
-Main HTML-file can be found at [`time-master/coverage/target/site/javadocs/index.html`](time-master/coverage/target/site/javadocs/index.html).
+Main HTML-file can be found at `time-master/coverage/target/site/javadocs/index.html`.
 To generate javadoc for all methods in a module (including private methods), start a terminal in the respective module and execute `mvn javadoc:javadoc`.